tatomyr/json-x-type/README.md

 ## Credits

-Thanks to [JSON Schema](https://json-schema.org/) for inspiration to use JSON-like syntax for type definitions, and to [TypeScript](https://www.typescriptlang.org/) for inspiring good types design.
+Thanks to [JSON Schema](https://json-schema.org/) for inspiration to use JSON-like syntax for type definitions, and to [TypeScript](https://www.typescriptlang.org/) for inspiring good type design.